 Merriam-Webster defines domestication as the adaptation of an animal to the benefit of humans.
 Corn snakes benefit humans in the same way as any other pet: they share the home and provide companionship.
 My corn snake is certainly a lot more domesticated than my Pionus parrot, who was taken from the nest as a baby and hand-tamed.

 - Corn snakes are bred to be docile.
-They are not tame, wild animals.
+They are not tame wild animals.
 If the breeder comes across a snake that bites and is hard to handle, that animal never becomes part of the gene pool.
-Only snakes that are easy-to-handle and make good pets are bred, and selective breeding is one of the hallmarks of domestication.
+Only snakes that are easy to handle and make good pets are bred, and selective breeding is one of the hallmarks of domestication.

 - Corn snakes are domestic animals because they are bred to look different than wild snakes.
 Whether the breeder is producing snow corns, lavender corns, or amelanistic bloodred corn snakes, these animals look nothing like the wild corn snake.
 They would stand out if released into the wild and would probably be killed by predators in a short time.

 - Corn snakes are also bred to tolerate captivity.
 Animals are chosen that can put up with the cages we subject them to.
 If they are not able to be caged, they are not bred.